-Dotted with juicy blueberries and scented with lemon, this Lemon Blueberry Scone Recipe makes a bulk batch so you can freeze extra for later.
+Dotted with juicy blueberries and scented with lemon, this Lemon Blueberry Scone Recipe is one of the best!
+Tender and delicious, it makes a bulk batch so you can freeze extra for later.

 Leaveners: This recipe calls for salt, baking powder, and baking soda to give it some lift.
 You can’t find a substitute for salt or soda, but you can make your own baking powder if you run out.